 Now we must set the password for the root account using passwd:

-Finally, we will install the boot loader.
+We will install the bootloader.
 For this tutorial, we will be using the GRUB bootloader.
 To do this, we will be using Pacman, the package manager for Arch Linux:

 Now we must install GRUB onto the system: